demidovakatya/demidovakatya.github.io/_posts/2016-07-26-ipython-magic.md

 layout: post
 ---

 I love IDEs.
 And I use Python quite often.
 And since my Macbook Air goes mad when I open JetBrains's PyCharm, there are not so many decent options for me – Spyder, Rodeo, Sublime Text (which is totally awesome, but it's not an IDE), – and IPython, my favorite tool for writing and running all that stuff I write in Python.

+**Magic functions** are one of the IPython's cool features.
 The magic function system provides a series of functions which allow you to control the behavior of IPython itself, plus a lot of system-type features.

-There are two kinds of magics, line-oriented and cell-oriented.
+There are two kinds of magics, **line-oriented** and **cell-oriented**.

-Line magics are prefixed with the `%` character and work much like OS command-line calls: they get as an argument the rest of the line, where arguments are passed without parentheses or quotes.
+**Line magics** are prefixed with the `%` character and work much like OS command-line calls: they get as an argument the rest of the line, where arguments are passed without parentheses or quotes.
 For example, this will time the given statement::